Mago281/CryptoClustering/README.md

 ## **Prepared the data**

-- Use the StandardScaler() module from scikit-learn to normalize the data from the CSV file.
+- Use the `StandardScaler()` module from `scikit-learn` to normalize the data from the CSV file.
-- Create a DataFrame with the scaled data and set the "coin_id" index from the original DataFrame as the index for the new DataFrame.
+- Create a DataFrame with the scaled data and set the "_coin_id_" index from the original DataFrame as the index for the new DataFrame.
    * The first five rows of the scaled DataFrame should appear as follows:

 ---